23 Aug Climate Change Legal Roadmap: Carbon Pricing Recommendations for Alberta

 This is the tenth post in the Environmental Law Centre’s new blog series exploring climate change law in Canada.
 This blog series will provide updates on climate change law developments and will include insights from our related law reform research.
 This blog series is generously funded by the Alberta Law Foundation.

-This blog post summarizes our latest publication in the series “Climate Change Legal Roadmap” that focuses on carbon pricing in Alberta and several other jurisdictions.
+This blog post summarizes our latest publication in the series “Climate Change Legal Roadmap” that focuses on carbon pricing recommendations in Alberta and several other jurisdictions.

 In November 2015, the Alberta Government released the Climate Leadership Plan (the “Climate Leadership Plan”) which is a high-level policy document outlining the government’s vision for combating climate change in Alberta (see our previous post on the Climate Leadership Plan here here).
 The Climate Leadership Plan targets four strategies to impact the effects of climate change, one of which is to implement a new carbon price on greenhouse gas (GHG) pollution.